gn1173471/TOS-lua/README.md

 These addons have not been officially approved but are not intrusive and can almost certainly be considered safe.
 See [here](https://forum.treeofsavior.com/t/stance-on-addons/141262/3) and [here](https://forum.treeofsavior.com/t/stance-on-addons/141262/24) about IMC's stance on addons.

+When installing, make sure that the .ipf files in /data have a unicode character in them, or they will not work.
+For example: ⚗classicchat.ipf

 #### cabinetCommas
 Format the silver values for the item listings in the market "sell" and "retrieve" tabs with thousands separators (commas) for readability. [preview](https://i.imgur.com/0jnNGxx.png)